vechain/vechain-sdk-js-tutorial/src/1.Hello_World/FinancialMath.md

 with higher precision when instructed to do because it was designed to respect at least the 20 digits of fractional precision cryptocurrency math requires.

-### Limit Challenge
+### Limit challenge

 The `FixedPointNumber` class works as the JS `number` does to approximate the results at the limits.
 The following examples computes the most classic limits of the division, by zero, by infinity and between zero arguments.

 ```typescript
 // START-SNIPPET: FinancialMath_5